Edgeless-GNN: Unsupervised Representation Learning for Edgeless Nodes: Experimental Evaluation

+We first describe the settings of neural networks.
+In our study, we choose GraphSAGE~\cite{DBLP:conf/nips/HamiltonYL17}, a widely used GNN architecture, as the base model for our framework.
+We train our GNN model via the Adam optimizer~\cite{kingma2015adam} with a learning rate of 0.0005 and a weight decay rate of 0.0005.
+The dimension of the embedding space is set to 64.
+All models were implemented in Python 3.7.7, PyTorch 1.5.1, and PyTorch Geometric 1.6~\cite{fey2019pyg}.
+The experiments were run on a machine with Intel Core i7-9700K 3.60 GHz CPU with 32GB RAM and one NVIDIA GeForce RTX 2080 graphics card.

 In the $k$NNG construction, we set $k=3$ for all experiments.
-This is because 1) our experimental findings reveal that the performance is insensitive to the value of $k$ (refer to Table \ref{kexperiment} for experimental results in terms of link prediction) and 2) the value of $k$ needs to be set as small as possible since the computational complexity of \textsf{Edgeless-GNN} scales linearly with $k$ (refer to Remark \ref{computcomplex}).\footnote{For the performance of our \textsf{Edgeless-GNN} framework with respect to $k$ for all three downstream ML tasks, we refer to {https://github.com/jordan7186/Edgeless-GNN-external/blob/main/Additional\_experiment.md}.}
+This is because 1) our experimental findings reveal that the performance is insensitive to the value of $k$ (refer to Table \ref{kexperiment} for experimental results in terms of link prediction) and 2) the value of $k$ needs to be set as small as possible since the computational complexity of \textsf{Edgeless-GNN} scales linearly with $k$ (refer to Section \ref{computcomplex}).

 From each dataset, we randomly split the set of nodes into training/validation/test sets with a ratio of 85/5/10\%.
-In our experiments, the validation and test sets accounting for 15\% of nodes are treated as new edgeless nodes.
-Note that the results from different training/validation/test splits essentially showed a tendency similar to those reported in Section \ref{experimentalresults}.
-We use the scores from the validation set to tune the hyperparameters and determine the number of training iterations.
+In order to simulate our inductive setting, validation and test sets accounting for 15\% of nodes are treated as new edgeless nodes and assumed not known during training.
+We use the validation set to tune the hyperparameters for each downstream task and determine the number of training iterations.
 That is, we use the values of hyperparameters (e.g., $\alpha$ and $\beta$ presented in our loss function) optimally found according to different datasets and downstream ML tasks.
+During tuning, we use the following hyperparameter values within designated ranges: $\alpha \in \{2,3,4\}$, $b \in \{0,1\}$, $\beta \in \{1,2\}$, and $\gamma \in \{2,3,4\}$.
 For each evaluation, we run experiments over 10 different splits of training/validation/test sets to compute the average score.